 We are a clinical-stage specialty pharmaceutical company engaged in the discovery and development of proprietary prodrugs that we believe will be improved versions of widely prescribed, approved drugs.
 We employ our Ligand Activated Therapy, or LAT, platform technology to create our prodrugs, which in some cases may be eligible for composition-of-matter patent protection.
-Our most advanced product candidate is KP201/APAP which consists of KP201, the company's prodrug of hydrocodone, formulated in combination with acetaminophen, or APAP.
+Our most advanced product candidate is KP201/APAP, which consists of KP201, the company's prodrug of hydrocodone, formulated in combination with acetaminophen, or APAP.
 We are developing KP201/APAP as an immediate release, or IR, Hydrocodone product candidate for the treatment of acute moderate to moderately severe pain.
-We intend to submit a new drug application, or NDA, under 505(b)(2) of the Federal Food, Drug and Cosmetic Act, or Section 505(b)(2), for KP201/APAP to the U.S. Food and Drug Administration, or the FDA, in the fourth quarter of 2015.
+We intend to submit a new drug application, or NDA, under 505(b)(2) of the Federal Food, Drug and Cosmetic Act, or Section 505(b)(2), for KP201/APAP to the U.S. Food and Drug Administration, or the FDA, as early as the end of 2015.
 We are also building a pipeline of additional prodrug product candidates that target large market opportunities in pain, attention deficit hyperactivity disorder, or ADHD, and other central nervous system indications.
-We own worldwide commercial rights for all of our product candidates, including KP201/APAP, except that Shire Pharmaceuticals, LLC, or Shire, has a right of first refusal to acquire, license or commercialize our prodrug of methylphenidate, which we are developing for the treatment of ADHD, KP415.
+We own worldwide commercial rights for all of our product candidates, including KP201/APAP, except that Shire Pharmaceuticals, LLC, or Shire, has a right of first refusal to acquire, license or commercialize our prodrug of methylphenidate or KP415, which we are developing for the treatment of ADHD.

 We are a development stage company and have not generated any revenue.
-We have incurred losses since our inception and, as of June 30, 2015, had an accumulated deficit of \$85.9 million.
-Our net losses for the six months ended June 30, 2015 and 2014 were \$35.7 million and \$5.5 million, respectively.
+We have incurred losses since our inception and, as of September 30, 2015, had an accumulated deficit of \$95.6 million.
+Our net losses for the nine months ended September 30, 2015 and 2014 were \$45.5 million and \$12.6 million, respectively.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future, which may fluctuate significantly from quarter-to-quarter and year-to-year.